sebagonz106/Chain-Of-Table/README.md

 # 🧠 Chain-of-Table (CoT) - Complete Implementation

-A complete implementation of the **Chain-of-Table** algorithm for step-by-step tabular reasoning with Large Language Models (LLMs).
+A complete, robust implementation of the **Chain-of-Table** algorithm for step-by-step tabular reasoning with Large Language Models (LLMs).
+This implementation includes advanced validation, loop prevention, and intelligent prompt engineering for reliable table operations.

 ## 🎯 What is Chain-of-Table?

 Chain-of-Table (CoT) is a tabular reasoning strategy that allows LLMs to solve complex questions about tables.
 Instead of directly generating an answer, CoT guides the model to progressively transform the table through a chain of atomic operations until reaching a final table from which the answer is obtained.

+### 🛡️ Robustness Features

+This implementation includes several key improvements for production use:

+- **Loop Prevention**: Prevents infinite loops by detecting repeated operations
+- **Smart Validation**: Validates column existence before operations like `f_group_by`, `f_sort_by`, `f_select_column`
+- **Intelligent Prompting**: Uses step-by-step reasoning examples with explicit "Analysis", "FIRST", and "THEN" logic
+- **Operation Exclusion**: Automatically excludes problematic operations and retries with reduced sets
+- **Answer Detection**: Stops the chain when the answer is available (e.g., after grouping/counting)

 ## 🏗️ System Architecture